jackpotsolprotocol/jackpotsol/readme.md

 - ✅ Lottery pot creation with custom ticket price and capacity
 - ✅ Dev fee enforcement (0.1 SOL to a fixed developer wallet)
 - ✅ Ticket purchases in SPL tokens
-- ✅ Automatic payout: 95% to winner, 5% burn
+- ✅ Automatic payout: 95% to winner, 4% goes to buyback JPSOL token and 1% for VRF Randomness fee
 - ✅ Secure randomness via off-chain VRF integration
 - ✅ Emits events for all major actions (pot creation, ticket bought, payout)